william-galvin/chess/README.md

 The code for this is the extraordinarily long function called `fn get_best_move_tournament`

 ### Opening Book and Endgame Tablebase
-In a moment of weakness and desire for this chess bot (my son, my only son) to crush its opponents and not play garbage openings and lose completely winning endgames, it reads from the Lichess opening and closing books.
-Stop looking at me like that, it's *not* cheating!
+In a moment of weakness and desire for this chess bot to crush its opponents and not play garbage openings and lose completely winning endgames, it reads from the Lichess opening and closing books.
+(Stop looking at me like that, it's *not* cheating!)

 ## Reflections
 There's no way to get around it: this is not a world-class chess program.
 But, for the most part, it makes halfway decent moves and doesn't hang pieces.
-And I think that is incredible that a neural network can pick those moves, especially one that *I* made, because I have no idea what I'm doing.
+And I think that is incredible that a neural network can pick those moves, especially one that *I* made—because, coming into this, I had no idea what I was doing.

+I was very pleasantly surprised by how competent the unsupervised evaluation function was.
+It’s certainly not perfect, but it does seem to have some understanding of positional advantages beyond simply material count.

 ## Next Steps / TODOs
 - Make the program *actually* UCI-compatible